 |Available languages||English and Japanese|

-*Salary data as reported by (ISC)2 as of September 2021
+*All salary data is reported by (ISC)2 as of June 2022

 Cloud data security